ssube/taleweave-ai/README.md

 ## Contributing

-TaleWeave AI is working and playable, and looking for contributors to help improve the web client, add new mechanics and systems to the game, and fine-tune models for better role playing.
+TaleWeave AI is working, playable, and looking for contributors.
+We need developers to help improve the web client, add new mechanics and systems to the game, and fine-tune models for better role playing.

 [Check out the developer pitch for more details](https://docs.google.com/presentation/d/1weHYaLzbRCq5A9K1iy33KdSvZ0bzCaBT6Trc0RCNJZE/edit?usp=sharing).